- Cardiovascular Health Home

-High Blood Pressure
+About High Blood Pressure

-- High blood pressure, or hypertension, is a condition in which the pressure of the blood against blood vessel walls is too strong.
+High blood pressure, or hypertension, is a condition in which the pressure of the blood against blood vessel walls is too strong.

-- High blood pressure can cause damage to the vessels and lead to other problems, including heart disease, stroke, and kidney disease.
+When left untreated, high blood pressure can cause damage to the vessels and lead to other problems, including heart disease, stroke, and kidney disease.

-- Blood pressure is measured using two numbers.
+Blood pressure is measured using two numbers.
 The first number, called systolic blood pressure, is the pressure in your blood vessels when your heart beats.
 The second number, called diastolic blood pressure, is the pressure in your blood vessels when your heart rests between beats.

 What does your blood pressure reading mean?